krishenriksen/AnberPorts/AnberPorts-Joystick/README.md

 # Howto
 Launch with `sudo ./oga_controls` or add current user to uinput via udev rule.

+If you append application as argument to launch command, you can quit by using Start + Select like so:

+`sudo ./oga_controls Application &`

+This will `pgrep -f Application  | xargs kill -9`

 # /etc/udev/rules.d
 ```
 SUBSYSTEM=="misc", KERNEL=="uinput", MODE="0660", GROUP="uinput"